cloud-native-toolkit/terraform-ibm-logdna-bind/README.md

-# IBM Cloud LogDNA bind module
+# IBM Log Analysis bind module

-Module to bind a LogDNA instance to a cluster.
+Module to bind an existing IBM Log Analysis instance to a cluster.

 ## Software dependencies